- Improve technical functionality and remember user preferences

 As a general rule, you can download and use the Copenhagen Card App without telling us who you are, or otherwise providing personal information about yourself.

 However, Copenhagen Card App needs certain personal information in order to trade with you or to provide you with Services, including location-based services.
+This information is not stored in the app.

 We may also record which services you are interested in as well as patterns of use and information requested and may also collect location data in order to make the Copenhagen Card App more user-friendly and provide you with nearby options of venues, museums and restaurants etc.